 Radial Shock Wave Treatment

-Physio-Wise is pleased to offer our clients access to Shockwave therapy as part of our range of services.
+Physio-Wise is pleased to offer our clients access to Radial Shockwave Therapy as part of our range of services.
 This proven non-invasive treatment option offers a solution to long-term insertional tendinopathies and soft-tissue pathologies by supporting and resetting the healing pattern.

 What are 'Shockwaves'?

-A clinical shockwave is a high energy pressure wave.
-Our Shockwave machine works via an applicator hand piece, which uses compressed air to drive a projectile toward the shock transmitter at the end of the hand piece.
+A radial shockwave is a high energy pressure wave.
+Our Radial Shockwave machine works via an applicator hand piece, which uses compressed air to drive a projectile toward the shock transmitter at the end of the hand piece.

 The kinetic (movement) energy generated by the motion and weight of the projectile, converts into acoustic (sound) energy when the projectile hits the shock transmitter.
 The acoustic pulses then spread into the underlying body tissue.